-Want to experience something different during your Kentucky Bourbon Trail® vacation?
-Add a trip to a cooperage, where coopers make bourbon barrels, to your itinerary!
-Mint Julep Experiences is the only Kentucky tourism company allowed to take guests to the Brown-Forman Cooperage.
+Want to experience something different during your Kentucky Bourbon Trail® trip?
+Visit a cooperage, where coopers make bourbon barrels, to your trip itinerary!

-Starting Oct.
-17 and continuing select Wednesdays this fall, guests can book a ticket online and travel with Mint Julep Experiences for a behind-the-barrel experience at Brown-Forman Cooperage.
-Until now, the only way inside the cooperage was through private, custom group outings with Mint Julep as the exclusive tour provider.
+Guests can travel with Mint Julep Experiences for a behind-the-barrel experience at Brown-Forman Cooperage or KY Cooperage.
+Currently, the only way inside the cooperage is through a private tour with an operator such as Mint Julep Experiences.

 Gain a new appreciation for the craftsmanship and impact of a barrel!
 Barrels for Old Forester, Coopers’ Craft and Woodford Reserve are all crafted at this Louisville cooperage.

 See stacks of white oak and learn why drying and aging the wood is important for the barrel making process.
 Then walk through the working barrel making factory where staves are cut and prepared to make a barrel.
 Next, watch as a cooper ‘raises’ or builds a bourbon barrel by hand.
 They have to carefully choose staves for the perfect fit.
 It only takes seconds for a stack of wood to become bourbon barrel.

 All the other parts of the barrel are important too including the metal hoops with custom Brown-Forman bolts marked with a “B.” After a barrel is raised, it passes through several tests, gets a bung whole, and then heads to be charred.
 This is often the favorite part of the process!
 You’ll get to see as fire erupts from below the barrels to toast and char each one to the desired level.
 The smell is something you have to witness in person!

 The life of a barrel continues beyond the cooperage and the distillery